'Prey' Reviewed By Journalists Prior To Release Date, Plays Like 'Dishonored' And 'BioShock'

 While official Prey reviews will have to wait for its release date of May 5, two journalists got the chance to play the first hour.
 Their play styles were very different, but the game appeared to have the same narrative no matter what they did.

 This could be due to many video games these days having “tutorial” periods at the beginning, teaching the player how to do the most basic things like moving, running, jumping, and such.
 Prototype and Assassin’s Creed started like that, stopping the action just long enough to tell you how to play.
-This tends to mar the flow for players who decide to go back for a replay, but it helps beginners to understand what they’re doing.
+This tends to mar the flow for players who decide to go back for a replay, but it helps beginners understand what they’re doing.
 Other titles often take about an hour to walk you through the start of the story, not really opening up the world until after you finish a very linear set of tasks.

 Games Radar says that Prey plays like Dishonored in space, with a hint of BioShock thrown in.
-This means it’s very liberal in what it lets you do, and throws in a lot of technical jargon to help you understand that the protagonist, Morgan Yu, is allegedly a well-off scientist.
+This means it’s very liberal in what it lets you do and throws in a lot of technical jargon to help you understand that the protagonist, Morgan Yu, is allegedly a well-off scientist.

 Lucas Sullivan and Andy Hartup were both given the same game with the intention of each writing a Prey review covering the first hour.
 Lucas appeared to be more interested in exploring and testing the nuances, while Andy went for the heavy damage style, throwing things around and seeing how much mischief he could get away with.
 Andy used the alibi that he hates Mondays as he threw a coffee pot in the toilet, downed a bottle of wine completely, and smashed a mug in his servant’s face.
 Lucas looked around and appreciated the fine décor, scavenging through the work desk and grabbing various items he might need for crafting later.